 1. Choose "Create a new project" from the toolbar and enter the Google sheet URL that you copied from the previous section.

-2. If not already in select mode, click on the "Select page" command + button that is located on the right of the command and choose the "Select" tool in the tool menu.
+2. If not already in select mode, click on the "Select page" command + button that is located on the right of the command and choose the "Select" tool from the tool menu.
 Select the first URL on the page.